metamath/lamp-guide/docs/11/index.md

 > and select "Show completed proof".

 This shows the compressed proof.
-You can use checkboxes to also show the proof table, or to show the proof tables with just the essentials (not showing the syntax proofs that expressions have the correct type).
+You can use checkboxes to also show the proof table.
+If you show the proof table, you can also decide if you want it to include the proof of the syntax (type) claims as well as the essential steps.

 > You can select "Copy" to copy the compressed proof into the clipboard.
 > Press "Close" to dismiss the dialogue box.